droidpl/github-protector/README.md

 - On the event selection select 'Let me select individual events'
 - In the list select 'Repositories' (rest of the events are ignored)

+From now on, the service will be working always you create a repository within your organization.

 ### Run locally